dev3mike/go-api-swagger-boilerplate/README.md

 ## Features 🌟

 1. 🌍 **Environment Validation with xEnv**
-   - Ensure your environment variables are validated and accessible in a type-safe manner.
+   - Ensure your environment variables are loaded from .env and validated and accessible in a type-safe manner.

 2. ✅ **Input Validation with xMapper**
    - Validate JSON inputs, structs, and even single parameters using the powerful xMapper library.